 Emergency Bankruptcy Filing

-An emergency bankruptcy involves the filing a “bare bones” bankruptcy petition on an expedited basis.
+An emergency bankruptcy involves filing a “bare bones” bankruptcy petition on an expedited basis.
 Many people who file an emergency bankruptcy petition do so to receive the protection of the automatic stay.
 This page will discuss what an emergency bankruptcy is and the reasons for filing an emergency bankruptcy petition.

 Emergency Bankruptcy Defined

 An emergency bankruptcy is the filing of a “bare bones” bankruptcy petition (ie. a bankruptcy petition without the attached schedules and statements which can be filed up to 14 days after the filing of the bankruptcy petition).
-The bankruptcy petition itself is a short document that can be electronically filed with the bankruptcy court to initiate the bankruptcy process and invoke the protections afforded by U.S. bankruptcy law.
+The bankruptcy petition itself is a short document that can be electronically filed with the bankruptcy court to start the bankruptcy case and invoke the protections afforded by U.S. bankruptcy law.

 You can file bankruptcy today to stop foreclosure, wage garnishment, repossession and lawsuits.
-Call Sacramento Law Group LLP today at (916) 596-1018 to receive a free consultation.
+Call our bankruptcy lawyer today at (916) 500-0704 to receive a free consultation.

 The Reasons For An Emergency Bankruptcy

 There are several reasons for pursuing an emergency bankruptcy.
 Most commonly, an emergency bankruptcy is filed to initiate the automatic stay.
 Other reasons for filing an emergency bankruptcy include recovering transferred property; protecting after-acquired property from bankruptcy; and protecting inheritance, divorce, or life insurance proceeds from bankruptcy.

 The Automatic Stay Stops Wage Garnishment, Foreclosure, or Repossession

 The most common reason for filing an emergency bankruptcy petition is to receive the benefits of the automatic stay in bankruptcy and stop wage garnishment, foreclosure, or repossession.
 To explain, the automatic stay in bankruptcy stops collection actions to protect property of the bankruptcy estate.
 In practical terms, the automatic stay stops repossession, foreclosure, and wage garnishment.
 Consequently, someone suffering from a wage garnishment may initiate an emergency bankruptcy filing to stop the daily garnishment of their wages.
 Likewise, someone may file an emergency bankruptcy to stop an impending foreclosure sale and thereby protect their home.

 Regain Transferred Property